liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - MSAccess.md

 **Activity**
 > :octocat: Full source code available, check the `DatabaseDataAdapterMSAccess` sample.

-1. Create a copy of the “BasicListView” project and name it “DatabaseDataAdapterMSAccess”
+1. Create a copy of the “ListViewBasicSample” project and name it “DatabaseDataAdapterMSAccess”
 2. Replace the “ListView” control with a “DataGrid” control (Name: dgvParticipants)
 3. Modify the “MainForm” class as follows: